microsoft/playwright/docs/src/test-advanced-js.md

 - `name: string` - Project name, useful when defining multiple [test projects](#projects).
 - `outputDir: string` - Output directory for files created during the test run.
 - `repeatEach: number` - The number of times to repeat each test, useful for debugging flaky tests.
 - `retries: number` - The maximum number of retry attempts given to failed tests.
-If not specified, failing tests are not reried.
+If not specified, failing tests are not retried.
 - `testDir: string` - Directory that will be recursively scanned for test files.
 - `testIgnore: string | RegExp | (string | RegExp)[]` - Files matching one of these patterns are not considered test files.
 - `testMatch: string | RegExp | (string | RegExp)[]` - Only the files matching one of these patterns are considered test files.